Children’s Mental Health Week

 Place 2 Be

 Schools, youth groups, businesses, individuals – we want everyone to get involved with this year’s Children’s Mental Health Week.
 By combining our efforts, we can raise important awareness and vital funds to help more children and young people get the emotional support they need.

-There are so many ways you can take part in the week.
-You could:
+Here are just a handful of ways that you can take part in the week:

 Dress To Express